-Jak Ritger: Your process of scraping and categorizing the vast private archives of images in some ways mirrors the same activities of social media and search bar giants.
+JAKRITGER Your process of scraping and categorizing the vast private archives of images in some ways mirrors the same activities of social media and search bar giants.
 For years, you've collected troves of images from deep online spaces, reconfiguring these aesthetic traces into narratives.
-Now, as we enter the reality of A.I.-generated images, you have again mirrored the actions of the tech companies by enriching your data set with machine-learning tools, thus creating unique models for new image production.
+Now, as we enter the reality of Al-generated images, you have again mirrored the actions of the tech companies by enriching your data set with machine-learning tools, thus creating unique models for new image production.
 How has the use of machine learning changed the way you construct or deconstruct your archives and narratives, and how has your use of these tools changed as they've become more widely seen in the mainstream?

-has had a profound impact.
+JON RAFMAN I see all emerging technologies as potential resources for my practice.
+Al, in particular, has had a profound impact.
 Until not long ago, I saw myself as a cyber-flâneur, an explorer, curating an archive from my deep dives into the internet and weaving narratives from it.
 My past work was rooted in a romantic exploration of preexisting virtual worlds and the internet in general.
-Rather than continuing my online travels, A.I. image generation and amateur animation software (which I used to create my latest feature films, Dream Journal and Minor Daemon) have allowed me to construct my own virtual worlds from scratch, building universes with my imagination.
+Rather than continuing my online travels, Al image generation and amateur animation software (which I used to create my latest feature films, Dream Journal and Minor Daemon) have allowed me to construct my own virtual worlds from scratch, building universes with my imagination.

 I prefer tech that has recently become mainstream.
 And I like to use the new technology the same way as an average content creator does.
 The notion of what an artist is has been thrown into crisis by the sheer volume of images we are bombarded with and the democratization of art and its distribution.
-It raises the question, how does an artist from the rarified world of high art maintain a sense of relevance compared to, for example, a teenager from suburban Ohio crafting extraordinary and vastly more popular TikTok videos that have a tangible effect on culture?
-However, this doesn't change the fact that with A.I., I'm now capable of creating narratives without needing to hunt for materials online; I can generate them directly with A.I., thus facilitating my creative processes.
-And I'm also currently experimenting with ChatGPT, and making music with A.I. software.
-At the end of the day, I strive to reflect our times in my stories, and machine learning is a new exciting tool that I can employ to achieve this goal.
-I don't subscribe to the notion that manually-created works are somehow more authentic or truthful.
+It raises the question: How does an artist from the rarified world of high art maintain a sense of relevance compared to, for example, a teenager from suburban Ohio crafting extraordinary and vastly more popular TikTok videos that have a tangible effect on culture?
+However, this doesn't change the fact that, with Al, I'm now capable of creating narratives without needing to hunt for materials online; I can generate them directly with AI, thus facilitating my creative processes.
+And I'm also currently experimenting with ChatGPT, and making music with AI software.
+At the end of the day, I strive to reflect our times in my stories, and machine learning is a new, exciting tool that I can employ to achieve this goal.
+I don't subscribe to the notion that manually created works are somehow more authentic or truthful.
 One could argue that everything to some degree has become kitsch, and the concept of authenticity seems antiquated.
-The emergence of A.I. generated images can be perceived as the reflection and inevitable outcome of the post-postmodern reality we are living in.
-There is a parallel between how photography, initially dismissed as commercial rather than artistic, liberated painters from representation and how A.I. now liberates artists from manual production, from the tedium of producing things by hand and all the time-consuming labor that goes into it.
-Perhaps the future of art lies in artists becoming prompt engineers or 'promptists,' evolving with A.I.
-The artist will need to get into the mind of the A.I., so to speak.
-And learn to manipulate it or play it as if
+The emergence of AI-generated images can be perceived as the reflection and inevitable outcome of the post-postmodern reality we are living in.
+There is a parallel between how photography, initially dismissed as commercial rather than artistic, liberated painters from representation and how Al now liberates artists from manual production, from the tedium of producing things by hand and all the time-consuming labor that goes into it.
+Perhaps the future of art lies in artists becoming prompt engineers or "promptists," evolving with AI The artist will need to get into the mind of the AI, so to speak, and learn to manipulate it or play it as if it were an instrument.